Summer Academic Experience Courses

 -

 The University of St Andrews was founded in 1413 and has established a reputation as one of the world’s leading research and teaching centres: an environment which nurtures inquisitive minds and a culture of shared learning.
-Our consistently high rankings in both global and national league tables place us within the top 100 of world universities and the top three in the UK.
+Our consistently high rankings in both global and national league tables place us within the top 100 of world universities.

 The town of St Andrews provides a unique and picturesque location for our very special university.
 Situated on the east coast of Scotland, it is about an hour north of Edinburgh.